-Procedures Governing Approval of Drug Products in the European Union

-Pursuant to the European Clinical Trials Directive, a system for the approval of clinical trials in the European Union has been implemented through national legislation of the member states.
-Under this system, an applicant must obtain approval from the competent national authority of a European Union member state in which the clinical trial is to be conducted.
+Procedures Governing Approval of Drug Products in the European Union system, an applicant must obtain approval from the competent national authority of a European Union member state in which the clinical trial is to be conducted.
 Furthermore, the applicant may only start a clinical trial after a competent ethics committee has issued a favorable opinion.
 Clinical trial application must be accompanied by an investigational medicinal product dossier with supporting information prescribed by the European Clinical Trials Directive and corresponding national laws of the member states and further detailed in applicable guidance documents.